cryptoapi/Give-Wordpress-Donations-Bitcoin/readme.txt

 4. Multi-level donations

 == Changelog ==

+= 1.1 =
+* New: A front-facing JSON/XML API that makes it possible to query donation data directly from your WordPress site; this corresponds with the Zapier Add-on for Give: http://givewp.com/addons/zapier/
+* New: Added warning to frontend donation forms when test mode is enabled
+* Improvement: PalPal Standard now displays the multi-level text within PayPal @see: https://github.com/WordImpress/Give/issues/164
+* Tweak: Moved the "Test Mode" option out from General Settings to Payment Gateways > Gateway Settings from better visibility
+* Tweak: Removed "Cancelled" and "Pre-Approved" payment statuses; "Failed" and "Pending" statuses should be used in their place.
+* Fix: Ensure CMB2 loads text domain properly @see: https://github.com/WebDevStudios/CMB2/issues/400

 = 1.0.1 =
 * Fix: Admin fatal error call to undefined method "get_donors" when it should've actually been "get_customers"